New perspectives on public discourse: contributions from the European network for Argumentation and Public PoLicY analysis (APPLY)

 Short Description: Providing and criticizing reasons is indispensable to achieve sound public policy that commands the support of both citizens and stakeholders.
 This need is now widely acknowledged in the recent literature and key EU documents, which highlight the perils of populist discourse and policies – all too apparent in current political events.

-In line with the APPLY multidisciplinary perspective on argumentation, which combines descriptive, normative and prescriptive research, this panel will include an introduction by Marcin Lewiński (the Action’s Chair) and showcase contributions by Isabela Fairclough, Gregor Betz, and Mark Aakhus, with commentaries by, respectively, Andrea Rocci, Fabio Paglieri, and Sara Greco.
+In line with the APPLY multidisciplinary perspective on argumentation, which combines descriptive, normative and prescriptive research, this panel included an introduction by Marcin Lewiński (the Action’s Chair) and showcase contributions by Isabela Fairclough, Gregor Betz, and Mark Aakhus, with commentaries by, respectively, Andrea Rocci, Fabio Paglieri, and Sara Greco.

 For further details, see here